mhered/nintendo_switch_robot_controller/README.md

 ## A quick'n'dirty GUI to display Joy-Con orientation

-Used ChatGPT to mock up a quick'n'dirty GUI that would display the orientation of the joycons.
+I mocked up a quick'n'dirty GUI to display the orientation of the Joy-Cons.
 As a first step [joy_con_gui.py](./src/joy_con_gui.py) draws two blocks resembling the Joy-Cons and allows to rotate them with the keyboard.

 ![](./assets/gui.gif)